erndev/EDStarRating/README.md

 ```
 ### Compatiblity
-This control should work in ARC and not ARC project, and OS X 10.6+.
+This control should work in ARC and not ARC projects, and OS X 10.6+.
 But i've only tested it with ARC and Lion 10.7.
 Let me now if it works fine for you in other environments.

 ### Screenshot